 The cerebrum takes up most of the intracranial cavity and lies above the tentorium cerebelli.
 The cerebrum includes:

-Cervical aortic arch is a rare aortic arch anomaly characterised by an elongated, high-lying aortic arch extending at or above the level of the medial ends of the clavicles.
+Cervical aortic arches are a rare aortic arch anomaly characterised by an elongated, high-lying aortic arch extending at or above the level of the medial ends of the clavicles.

 The cervical enlargement is the source of the spinal nerves that contribute to the brachial plexus and supply the upper limbs.